Kale Soup with Linguica

 This post contains affiliate links.

 Fully cooked pork shanks make a wonderful soup base that is surprisingly low in fat.
-I buy the Wellshire Farms brand, which is uncured (no nitrites) and gluten free.
-They have a handy database on their website to identify gluten and other allergens in their products.
+I look for uncured (no nitrites) pork shanks and verify they are gluten free either by labeling or the producer’s website.
+If the brand doesn’t openly identify gluten and other allergens in their products than an email may be in order (or pass).

 Friends, don’t shy away from cooking with beans.
 Once you know how, you will have tender flavorful beans every time!
 Making your own means you control the ingredients, including salt content.

 Here are some tips.
 Always soak beans overnight, don’t take shortcuts.
-Rinse the beans before soaking, and change the water again before cooking.
+Rinse the beans before soaking and change the water again before cooking.
 Always start with cold water and plan on 3+ hours cook time at a very low simmer.
 Do not add salt until the last hour of cooking.

 Ingredients: